splunk/public-o11y-docs/gdi/private-connectivity/aws-privatelink.rst

 3. Select :guilabel:`Create endpoint`, then :guilabel:`Endpoint services that use NLBs and GWLBs`.

-4. Under :guilabel:`Service Settings`, enter the service name based on the AWS region where you're configuring the VPC endpoint.
+4. Under :guilabel:`Service Settings`, enter the :guilabel:`Service Name` based on the AWS region where you're configuring the VPC endpoint.
 Identify the appropriate service name using the :ref:`AWS PrivateLink service names table <aws-privatelink-service-names>`.

 5. If you are setting up cross-region PrivateLink connectivity, check the :guilabel:`Enable Cross Region endpoint` checkbox.
 Based on the service name you used in point 4, select the appropriate Splunk Observability region.